py4mac/datasciences-portfolio/nlp/readme.md

 - [EDA](notebook_cleaning_and_exploration.ipynb) - Analyse and explore Dataset.

-Tags: Lemmatizer, Stemmer, CountVectorizer et TFIDF.
+Tags: Lemmatizer, Stemmer, CountVectorizer and TFIDF.

 - [Api](notebook_modelisation_nonsupervisee/) - Create a non supervised model to propose a tag.
 The tags list is optimized after Word2Vec pipe.